-MIDNITE SOLAR INC. LIMITED WARRANTY MidNite Solar Power electronics, sheet metal enclosures and accessories
+MIDNITE SOLAR INC. LIMITED WARRANTY

-MidNite Solar Inc. warrants to the original customer that its products shall be free from defects in materials and workmanship.
+MidNite Solar Inc. warrants to the original customer that its MNROSIE7048RE or MNEROSIE7048M shall be free from defects in materials and workmanship.
 This warranty will be valid for a period of five (5) years.

 MidNite Solar will not warranty third party inverter components used in MidNite's pre-wired systems.
 Those components are warranted by the original manufacturer.